Are you curious about the lifespan of lizards?

 Lizards can live from 3 to 50 years, depending on the breed and if they are living in captivity or the wild.

 Read on to learn about the different types of lizards and their lifespans.

 How Long Can Lizards Live?

 In the wild, lizards are low on the food chain and are vulnerable to predators.

-Typically, lizards will not live more than 3 years on their own.
+Typically, lizards will not live more than three years on their own.

 However, their lifespan increases drastically if the lizard is in captivity.

-Since there are over 6000 species of lizard, each with a different captive lifespan, we will touch on a handful which are common household companions.
+Since there are over 6000 species of lizard, each with a different captive lifespan, we will touch on a handful that are common household companions.

 |Lizard Name||Lifespan on Average|